prashant-aggarwal/aws-engagement-kubernetes-capstone/6_cleanup_environment/README.md

-## Perform a cleanup of the resources that have been deployed from the previous steps:
+## Perform a cleanup of the resources that have been deployed from the previous steps
    - Execute the **eksctl delete cluster pa-cap-eks-cluster --region us-east-2** command to cleanup resources:
    - This may take a while to complete.
 Sample output after completion:<br>
      will delete stack "eksctl-pa-cap-eks-cluster-addon-vpc-cni"<br>